legiale/tiny_parcel_api/readme.rst

 You can use POSTMAN or anything else for simulate frontend.

-There is a Postman iport file tiny_parcel.postman_collection.json
+There is a Postman import file in the root folder tiny_parcel.postman_collection.json

 ###################
 Test the APIs